 - plant material

-These symptoms may also be caused by an injury to the eye area, which can easily occur when playing sports or working around chemicals.
+Eye burning, itching, and discharge may also be caused by an injury to the eye area, which can occur when playing sports or working around chemicals.
 This is why it’s important to wear protective eye gear in these situations.
 You can also injure your eye with a sharp fingernail when putting in or taking out your contacts.

-Itching, burning, and discharge alone are not enough for a doctor to make a diagnosis.
-Tell your doctor if you’ve experienced any other symptoms in addition to these.
+Because there are various things that can cause itching, burning, and discharge in your eyes, your doctor will need more information to make a diagnosis.
+Tell your doctor if you’ve experienced any other symptoms.

 Common symptoms that may accompany the burning, itching, and discharge are: